jcalcutt/Lagrange/menu/about.md

 title: About
 ---

 Hi!
-I’m Jordan

-This is the place where I’ll post my: thoughts, ideas, and answers to (random) questions I think up.
-Most of the content will be focused around the code I write - trying to find a happy medium between technical detail and readability - whilst also telling a story of something (hopefully) fairly meaningful.
+This is the place I post some of my thoughts and ideas.
+Most of the content is  focused around code, but I’m always trying to find a happy medium between technical detail and readability.
+Hopefully, you’ll find some stuff here interesting and/or fairly meaningful.

-I’m a Data Engineer - developing solutions to business problems - using a wide range of open (and some closed) source tools.
-I enjoy learning and finding insight that's not immediately obvious.
+I enjoy learning and finding insight that’s not immediately obvious.
 When I’m not sat behind a computer I can usually be found outside on my bike.

+Jordan

 _Any opinions I may express here are entirely my own and do not reflect on my employer._